 The need for a national code for pressure piping became increasingly evident from 1915 to 1925.
-To meet this need, the American Engineering Standards Committee [later changed to the American Standards Association, now the American National Standards Institute (ANSI)] initiated Project B31 in March 1926 at the request of the American Society of Mechanical Engineers and with that Society as sole sponsor.
-After several years of work by Sectional Committee B31 and its subcommittees, a first Edition was published in 1935 as an American Tentative Standard Code for Pressure Piping.
+To meet this need, the American Engineering Standards Committee [later changed to the American Standards Association, now the American National Standards Institute (ANSI)] initiated Project B31 in March 1926 at the request of the American Society of Mechanical Engineers (ASME) and with the Society as sole sponsor.
+After several years of work by Sectional Committee B31 and its subcommittees, a first edition was published in 1935 as an American Tentative Standard Code for Pressure Piping.